shaeantoine/ml_framework_benchmarking/README.md

 A recent multicore Intel CPU wil be used to assess consumer Intel performance.
 PyTorch will be used here with Intel's extensions for CPU acceleration.

 #### A Note on OS
-Obviously the OS can't be kept consistent for each device without serious effort.
-As a result, MacOS will be run for Apple Silicon and Linux will be used for Nvidia and Intel.
+*Obviously the OS can't be kept consistent for each device without serious effort.
+As a result, MacOS will be run for Apple Silicon and Linux will be used for Nvidia and Intel.*

 ## Performance Metrics

-These metrics follow ML benchmarking guidance such as (DAWNBench)[https://www.google.com/search?client=safari&rls=en&q=DAWNBench&ie=UTF-8&oe=UTF-8]!.
+These metrics follow ML benchmarking guidance such as [DAWNBench](https://www.google.com/search?client=safari&rls=en&q=DAWNBench&ie=UTF-8&oe=UTF-8).
 In addition to throughput and inference speed markers.

 ### Training Throughput
 Number of training samples processed per second (averaged over full training period).
 Generally the higher the better (training should be completed faster).